entrepreneur-interet-general/site-eig/_posts/18-07-23-Memo-anglais.md

 ---
 layout: post
-modal-id: "Public Interest Entrepreneurs, why, what and how"
+title: "Public Interest Entrepreneurs, why, what and how"
 author: "Sophie Miljkovic, Etalab team"
 twitter: MiljkovicSophie
 description: "Here at Etalab, we are convinced that the « Public Interest Entrepreneurs » program is a way for governments to transform the administration from within.
 That is the reason why we have put together a memo on what we do, why we do it and how we do it."